 For more information on the TomTom Bandit, visit TomTomUSA.com.

 Disclosure: We received a TomTom Bandit to review.
 All adventurous opinions are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.